 Is your garage completely full?
 Struggling to find somewhere to store your kayak out of the way safely?
-One solution is using the empty space above your head and utilise the ceiling to store your kayak but what should you use?
-One option is using a kayak hoist pulley system to solve this problem and free up some more space on the ground so you can actually move around.
+One solution is using the empty space above your head and utilize the ceiling to store your kayak but what should you use?
+A popular option is using a kayak hoist pulley system to solve this problem and free up some more space on the ground so you can actually move around.

 Quick Answer: The 5 Best Hoists For A Kayak